txrnqt/QuestNavTxrnqt/README.md

 3. Configure the following settings on your Quest headset:
 	- Enable travel mode ([link](https://www.meta.com/help/quest/articles/in-vr-experiences/oculus-features/travel-mode/) to instructions)
 	- Set the display timeout to 4 hours in `Settings > General > Power > Display off`
+	- Enable battery saver mode in `Settings > General > Power > Battery saver mode`
 	- Disable WiFi in `Settings > WiFi`
-		- **NOTE:** Be sure to completely turn off WiFi, otherwise the headset will constantly disconnect from the robot network as it tries to look for the internet.
+		- **NOTE:** Be sure to completely turn off WiFi, otherwise the headset will constantly disconnect from the robot network as it tries to look for the internet
 	- Disable Bluetooth in `Settings > Bluetooth`
+		- **NOTE:** Disabling Bluetooth will break the companion app functionality
 	- Disable the guardian for development purposes `Settings > Advanced > Experimental Settings > Enable Custom Settings` and **TURN OFF** `Physical Space Features`, `MTP Notification`, and `Link Auto Connect`
 		- These settings might also be located in `Settings > Developer > Experimental Settings > Enable Custom Settings` on some older OS builds
 4. Plug the headset into your PC and install the example .apk using MQDH or adb (`adb install QuestNav.apk`)